MLH/mlh-policies/member-event-guidelines.md

 **Closing Ceremony.** Reserve 5 minutes during your closing ceremony for your MLH representative to make a few remarks on behalf of MLH and award prizes to the teams that won any MLH category prizes.
 As the overall winners of the event are announced, your MLH representative will help you distribute Winner Pins to each of the teams and take photos of each winning team.

-**Hacker Check-Ins.** Your event must have a process for checking in hackers day of your event regardless of if you’re hosting an in-person or digital hackathon.
+**Hacker Check-Ins.** Your event must have a process for checking in hackers day of your event.
 Collecting check-in information from all hackers will allow organizers to more accurately predict mini-event and workshop attendance, project submissions, and utilize this information for the following iteration of your hackathon.

 **Check-In Swag.** Allow your MLH representative to distribute MLH swag and promotional items at the attendee check-in area.
 Distributing these at check-in creates a great first impression and ensures that everyone gets some.